djalbat/reaction/README.md

 ## Example

-The `example.html` file in the `docs` folder contains the script that instantiates and invokes the example app, such as it is.
+The `example.html` file in the `docs` folder contains the script that instantiates and invokes the example application.
 The `app.js` file contains [JSX](https://facebook.github.io/jsx/) and is built alongside with the library files for now.

 ## Compiling from source